Robert Hicks (American author): The Widow of the South

 The novel is centered around the Carnton Plantation and mansion which was commandeered by officers of the Confederate States Army as a hospital during the Battle of Franklin II.
-Hicks creates a cast of characters including the Madame of the mansion and soldiers wounded during this monumental battle.
-The novel has been critically acclaimed as comparable to other literary works on the Civil War including Gone with the Wind, and The Killer Angels.
+Hicks creates a cast of characters including the madame of the mansion, Carrie Winder McGavock, and soldiers wounded during this monumental battle.
+The novel has been critically acclaimed as comparable to other literary works on the Civil War including The Killer Angels, Rifles for Watie and Shiloh.

 In December 2005, Nashville's The Tennessean named him "Tennessean of the Year" for the impact The Widow of the South had on Tennessee, heritage tourism and preservation.